Chatbot Flows

 Tips

-• You can Copy, Edit, Export, or Delete flows directly from the list
+• You can Copy, Edit, Export, or Delete a flow directly from its card.

 Create a New Flow